adsneap/TypeTopology/source/Todd/TernaryBoehmReals.lagda.md

 integer `k : ℤ` itself, we can build a representation of any integer like so.

 ```
-κ : ℤ → 𝕋
+fromInt : ℤ → 𝕋
-κ k = build-via (k , negsucc 0)
+fromInt k = build-via (k , negsucc 0)
 ```

 ## Representing closed intervals

 Given any specific brick on a specific level, i.e. `(k , δ) : ℤ × ℤ` representing `⟪ k , δ ⟫`, we can define the type of real numbers in the closed interval `⟪ k , δ ⟫`.

 ```
 CompactInterval : ℤ × ℤ → 𝓤₀ ̇